 If you only provide health insurance to someone, it is considered a gift, explains Vincenzo Villamena, managing partner of CPA firm Online Taxman.
 That means you must make sure it is under $14,000 or it will be taxable.

 What about the premium tax credit?

-As far as the premium tax credit goes, taxpayers who A) fall within 100 percent and 400 percent of the federal poverty level and B) buy health insurance through a state exchange or the federal marketplace may be eligible for financial assistance that helps reduce what they pay for health insurance each year.
-If you choose, this amount may be received in advance to lower monthly premium payments.
-Otherwise, it is claimed when you file your taxes the following year.
+As far as the premium tax credit goes, two criteria apply to qualify for help paying health insurance premiums.
+Your income must fall within 100 percent to 400 percent of the federal poverty level.
+Also, you must buy health insurance through a state exchange or the federal marketplace.
+If you meet these two criteria, you can receive a tax credit in advance to lower monthly premium payments.
+Otherwise, you can claim the credit when you file your taxes the following year.

 If you meet the above criteria, you may be eligible for the premium tax credit, which will help lower premiums for you and your dependents overall (i.e., not everyone in the family gets their own).
 If you meet the above criteria and purchase insurance on another’s behalf, whether or not that premium tax credit applies to their premium as well comes down to dependency status.

 “You would only report your dependents,” Villamena says.
 “If the child is a dependent, then you get the benefit (counted as an exemption, potential child tax credit, etc); however, it would also impact the family’s premium tax credit.
 Once someone is a dependent, then they are factored into the equation.”